Why It Sucks To Win The Lottery

 People look down on lottery winners

 Even though lottery winners are perfectly entitled to their winnings, the fact that they didn't really do anything to earn the money grates on the unlucky.
 It's a case of happenstance instead of working hard for a reward, and some people have a hard time respecting luck.
 Look at Steve Granger, who won $900,000 in 2005.
-USA Today reports that at a party with his wife, he heard an "ugly tone" say, "There go those lottery people."
+USA Today reports (via The Atlantic) that at a party with his wife, he heard someone use an "ugly tone" when they said, "There go those lottery people."
 Ugh, imagine how bad you'd feel.

 Then there's the issue of lottery winners themselves feeling awkward or guilty about their sudden wealth.
 According to some psychologists, the phenomenon of feeling anxious and undeserving is called "sudden wealth syndrome."
 Money might solve some practical problems, but it doesn't do much to maintain emotional health and well-being.
 Feeling unworthy leads to unproductiveness, which leads to self-medicating, which perpetuates the cycle of destruction.